 In the spring of 2021, racial unrest and growing disparities activated Mason's deep sense of purpose to leverage Optimist as a force for change.
-This change started with marshaling the financial resources to upskill the Black community, specifically Black women.
-The vision was not only to upskill Black women, but to also address community inequities at the same time.
+This change started with marshaling the financial resources to upskill the Black community, specifically Black women and Black Latina.
+The vision was not only to upskill Black women and Black Latina, but to also address community inequities at the same time.

 Why Six Sigma